awaik/flutter_instagram_stories/README.md

 Plugin works with Firestore database and package https://pub.dev/packages/cloud_firestore already included into plugin.

-You can use example with open database or create your own database.
+You can use example with sample database in example folder or create your own database.

 Steps to create: